joe-nas/joe-nas/README.md

 ### Hi there I am working on my Github profile👋
-Stuff I have worked with and have at least basal knowledge:
+Stuff I have worked with and have at least basal knowledge of:

 Languages: